mfarazahmad/MeetMyInterests/README.md

 ### Swagger

 ### Linter
+Linting is utilized to maintain a safe, readable, and consistent coding standard throughout the services.

-golangci-lint is used as the primary linter for the go services as it has many different types of linters avaiable to maintan a coding standard.
+- golangci-lint is used as the primary linter for the go services as it has many different types of linters avaiable.

 ```
-go install github.com/golangci/golangci-lint/cmd/golangci-lint@latest

-golangci-lint run ./...
+make testcoverage && make lint
 ```
 ## Coming Soon!
 - Full Blog with Technical Tutorial Posts & Journey | Gifs, Images, Charts